 We are working with schools and museums all over the country to create a set of tried-and-tested projects for you to try in your own classrooms.
 Why not try an animation for starters?
-Or join our Maker Revolution – submit a creative project idea of your own and receive up to £3000 to fund it.

 Please check back here over the coming months to see what’s new.